 Which stocks are on the Nasdaq?

-There are over 3,300 stocks available on the Nasdaq, including many of the largest companies in the world by market capitalization.
+More than 3,500 stocks are available on the Nasdaq, including many of the largest companies in the world by market capitalisation.

 Popular Nasdaq stocks include:

 How much does it cost to buy and sell Nasdaq shares?

 Some brokers or trading platforms will charge you a commission on every trade, while others may only charge you a foreign exchange fee when you initially deposit pounds and then charge no commission on trades.